wangziqi2013/wangziqi2013.github.io/_posts/2019-01-22-understand-zsim-contention-sim.markdown

 the latency of eviction is not added to the parent cache access path, but instead, as a parallel path with the access event chain.
 The MSHR can only be released after both the parent `access()` and eviction finishes.

+Note that the `cands > ways` branch is irrelevant for normal timing caches.
+This branch takes care of the timing for evaluating [ZCache](https://people.csail.mit.edu/sanchez/papers/2010.zcache.micro.pdf), which is a cache organization proposal from MIT.
+Normal timing caches always have `cands` equals `ways`, meaning that the replacement candidates must be only from the same way as the new line to be inserted.

 ### Simulating MSHR

+The `MissStartEvent`, `MissResponseEvent` and `MissWriteBackEvent` simulate MSHR using a member variable of `class TimingCache`, `activeMisses`.
+When the `MissStartEvent` is simulated at cycle `C`, we first check

+`mshrs` in the configuration file.

 ### Simulating Tag Lookup